arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

   Purpose: Read voltage level from an analog input of the Portenta C33 then maps the voltage reading to a percentage value ranging from 0 to 100.

-  Then exposes the voltage percentage level using a Custom BLuetooth Service.
+  Then exposes the voltage percentage level using a Custom Bluetooth Service.

   @author Arduino Team
   @version 1.1 13/07/23